KFlix9/bookbot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-text-stats is a lightweight and straightforward utility script designed to generate summary statistics for any given text, such as word count and character count.
+simple-text-stats is a lightweight and straightforward utility script designed to generate summary statistics for any given text, such as word count and character count.
 Built purely for fun, it has no lofty ambitions—just a simple tool.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>